 ABOUT MICHAEL PINES

 Michael Pines is a nationally-recognized safety advocate, specializing in personal injury law and representation.
-He is the founder of the Law Offices of Michael Pines, APC, a car accident law firm located in San Diego, California.
+He is the founder of the Pines Salomon Injury Lawyers, APC., a car accident law firm located in San Diego, California.
 Schedule your FREE consultation with Mike right now by calling 1-858-551-2090.